-- · Fund CSFP at a rate of \$325 million annually and guarantee a national caseload allocation of at least 760,000 participants. - · Exempt Medicare payments from the gross income calculation to determine CSFP eligibility.
+- Guarantee a national caseload of at least 760,000 low-income seniors to alleviate food insecurity in one of our country's most vulnerable populations. - · Exempt Medicare payments from the gross income calculation to determine CSFP eligibility.

 SNAP/FOODSHARE IN WISCONSIN